AU-BCE-EE/ALFAM2/README.md

 Contact information here: <https://www.au.dk/vis/person/sasha.hafner@bce.au.dk>.

 # Installation
-The ALFAM2 package is now on [CRAN](https://cran.r-project.org/), so it can be installed in the normal way:
+The ALFAM2 package is on [CRAN](https://cran.r-project.org/), so it can be installed in the normal way:

 ```
 install.packages("ALFAM2")